A Brief History

 10. Julius Fromm, Latex Condom.

 With the loosening of sexual inhibitions after the prudish Victorian age, people obviously needed protection against unwanted pregnancy and disease.
-Condoms then were made of natural “skin” substances (animal intestines) and of rubber.
-The rubber condoms were made by wrapping layers of rubber around a mold and then cooking it.
+Condoms then were made of natural “skin” substances (usually animal intestines) and of rubber.
+The rubber condoms were made by wrapping layers of rubber around a mold and then cooking it, an uninviting product to say the least!
 Fromm invented a way to make the latex liquid and manufacture the condoms by dipping a mold into the liquid.
 His invention was made in 1916, and the thinner, cheaper condom was a big success throughout Europe.
 He also invented the condom vending machine in 1928, leading to the gas station bathroom graffiti, “Don’t buy this gum, it tastes like rubber!”

 9. Ruth Handler, Barbie Doll.